Skip to main content

 image

-• Compiler errors will show in red and need to be remedied
+• Compiler errors will show with a red ⭕ and need to be remedied

 Copying code to Streamer.bot